tekd/huffman-cambodian-writing/_includes/charts/_chart-6.md

 <div class="row row__narrow">
 <span class="ipa column">/ɨə/</span>

-as in /cɨə/[IPA] ‘to believe’.
+as in <span class="ipa">/cɨə/</span> ‘to believe’.
 Falling diphthong, moving from a high central to a mid central position.

 </div>